 You might have heard whispers around the virtual water cooler about a new way to store your stuff: One where you exert little effort, and someone else does all the hard work.
 “What’s this,” you say?
 When efficiency is such a high value these days and time is at a premium, it’s perfectly understandable to exclaim, “Tell me more!”

-Pick-Up Storage, On-Demand Storage, Valet Storage, Full-Service Storage, Pack and Store Storage: Whatever the pseudonym, there’s no doubt that this relatively new arrival to the storage industry is shaking up the system.
+Pick-Up Storage, On-Demand Storage, Valet Storage, Full-Service Storage, Pack and Store Storage, Move My Stuff: Whatever the pseudonym, there’s no doubt that this relatively new arrival to the storage industry is shaking up the system.

 Of course, 2020 has been a bit of a shake-up as well.
 When we wake up most mornings, we not only see a house but also an office, a classroom, a beauty salon, and the next date-night hot spot all under one roof.
 This flex-home situation has people noticing all the junk in the way of a nice, productive day.